Paper Analytical Devices

 Fabrication of the test cards

 The paper test cards contain a library of chemical color reactions, each isolated in its own reaction lane by hydrophobic barriers that are printed onto the paper using Whitesides-type wax printing.
 We start with Ahlstrom 319 chromatography paper, which is a heavy paper made of pure cellulose fibers.
 We use a color laser printer to print the QR code, color standards, and lane labels, then a Xerox ColorQube wax printer is used to print the lines that will separate the lanes.
-After a quick bake to make the wax soak into the paper, the test cards are cut out.
-We use a Biomek spotting robot to place spots of different reagents into the lanes, inspect to make sure everything looks correct, and then stamp the test cards with a serial number.
-We have made over 15,000 test cards.
+After a quick bake to make the wax soak into the paper, the test cards are stamped with the reagents and then cut out.
+We have made over 40,000 test cards.

 Research bibliography (email firstname.lastname@example.org to request a pdf of any publication behind a pay wall)

 “Scentsor”: A Whole-Cell Yeast Biosensor with an Olfactory Reporter for Low-Cost and Equipment-Free Detection of Pharmaceuticals.
 Rachel A. Miller,* Seryeong Lee, Ethan J. Fridmanski, Elsa Barron,* Julia T. Pence,* Marya Lieberman, and Holly V. Goodson.
 ACS Sens., 2020, 5, 10, 3025–3030 • DOI: 10.1021/acssensors.0c01344